timvandermeij/mobile-radio-tomography/README.md

 port of the ground station computer.
 Start the physical XBee sensor code as mentioned above and observe that nothing is happening yet.
-Then, for each other XBee chip in the network, power up the accompanying Raspberry Pi, connect it to the ground station computer via an ethernet cable as described in the Raspberry Pi document, plug in the XBee USB dongle and start the physical XBee sensor code as mentioned above.
+Then, for each other XBee chip in the network, power up the accompanying Raspberry Pi, connect it to the ground station computer via an Ethernet cable as described in the Raspberry Pi document, plug in the XBee USB dongle and start the physical XBee sensor code as mentioned above.
 You should now see packets arriving in the ground station's terminal.
-Note that once the process is running, you can detach the screen and disconnect the ethernet cable to have unconnected nodes that you can move around (assuming that they are powered by a battery pack).
+Note that once the process is running, you can detach the screen and disconnect the Ethernet cable to have unconnected nodes that you can move around (assuming that they are powered by a battery pack).